saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 - `number of planting date components (np)`: 16 (corn), 14 (soybean)
 - `number of soil components measured at the surface (nss)`: 4

+For detail description of the variables, please read the data section of the paper.

 ## Downloading the Data